hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

  I now need to put the Scopus library into 2020, then compare it with the existing 2020 full dataset to avoid importing duplicates.
 But as there are likely to be hundreds of duplicates, how do I ensure that I don't have to hand-count and remove them like in PQ.
 My first thought is to create a Scopus-only 2020 document set, as I did with PQ, but in PQ I only added those documents that I considered HE.
 That means a manual check needs to be done in retrospect.
 I thought about exporting both sets and comparing them in Excel, but that still requires manual de-duplication.
 If only 2020 had a built-in duplicate reporting function.
 The extra fields in EN don't get imported to 2020, we know.
 Re-exported all the Scopus records to replace the previous EN Library.

+ Use strategy from re-do of PQ.
+Has all the same issues.
+Duplicate PDFs. start again. done.

+ Manually code those found in previous?
+Or delete rubbish from old and re-import?
+Since it's a large file, just code the 32.

+ Added new code to add to HE when only because subject are students.

+Also new code for interactive/feedback/tech-enabled stuff even if not RepGrid.

+All Expertise stuff under Knowledge Acqusition.

+OK have manually coded the 32.
+Now to eliminate duplicates before I code whatever the remainders is.
+Worth doing with the whole dataset a there will be lots of crossover with PQ.
+(Recommend next time to start with large datasets).
+It's going to have to be manual replacment-click.
+Because I want to retain those I have already coded, I need to export OUT from Termites-ALL, and bring in to Scopus. #MTFBWY

+153 files from the ALL export matched Scopus documents.
+Screen shots of list in folder on Desktop.
+Now time to sync before Lex search.
+Many backup.

+- create list from screenshots when can't think any moar

+Now to Lex-search Scopus.2020 crashing because dataset too lrge. export Scopus as mex, code and re-import.